renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 array=( ID width-param index-param text-param data1 data2 data3 )
 ```

 Decodes given text-field hyperlink.
-Its ID, names of backend-parameters and user data are placed in array given by name (default is `reply` array).
+Its ID, names of backend parameters, and user data are placed in the array given by name (default is `reply` array).
 Testable.

 ---